dorukayhan/decashine/SPEC.md

 A drop table (or just "table") is a collection of items that may be dropped when the table gets triggered by a pool.
 Since `$.tables` is an object, every table is forced to have a unique name that pools use to reference it.

-Every table is an object that contains an array named `rewards` and, if applicable, another object named `pity`.
+Every table is an object that contains an array named `rewards` and, if applicable, an object named `pity`.

 #### 1.2.1. `rewards`